microsoft/onnxruntime/docs/tutorials/web/excel-addin-bert-js.md

 }
 ```

-- The `answers` are then returned back to the `functions.ts` `question`, the resulting string is returned and populated into the excel cell.
+- The `answers` are then returned back to the `functions.ts` `question`, the resulting string is returned and populated into the Excel cell.

 ```javascript
 export async function question(question: string, context: string): Promise<string> {